boaarmpit/udacity_FSND_project1/README.md

 *httplib2*

 Also, a (free) Google API key with the YouTube API enabled is required to search for the movie trailers on YouTube.
-Replace `PLACEHOLDER GOOGLE API KEY` with your Google API key.
+Replace `PLACEHOLDER GOOGLE API KEY` in *entertainment_center.py* with your Google API key.

 ## Usage